ryanmohamed/next-13-blog/README.md

 5. Submit a pull request with a description of your changes.

-# Development Log: Turning ArticlePanel to Client Component for Interactivity
+# Development Log: Lazy loaded Code Snippets

-Added asynchronous light build of react-syntax-hightlighter
+## Overview
+`CodeSnippet`component created and lazy loaded with Next's `dynamic()`.
+Component supports a subset of features from `SyntaxHighlighter`.

+## Changes Made
+1. Used `react-syntax-highlighter` and it's `PrismAsyncLight` build to selectively import languages and styles.

+2. Created wrapper client-component `CodeSnippet`.

-# Development Log: Turning ArticlePanel to Client Component for Interactivity
+# Development Log: Interactive Responsive ArticlePanel

 ## Overview
 ArticlePanel acts a side-panel and a collapsible top-panel on small screens.
 This requires interactivity - thus needs to be a client component.
 Keep in mind Next13 pre-renders client components on the server and then hydrated clientside, so they're not entirely "client-side".
 SEO is still supported for all titles in the elements.